 Full-time Enrollment Requirement for All Students (Fall + Spring)

 The college’s resources are designed to serve its full-time students and do not allow for the unrestricted enrollment of part-time students.
-Students are required to register in no fewer than 12 credit hours each Fall and Spring semester in order to remain in good academic standing.
+Students are required to register in no fewer than 12 credit hours each Fall and Spring semester.
 There are academic (and possibly financial) consequences for students registered less than 12 credits.
 Failure of an international student to be enrolled full-time in a required term is violation of F-1 status and will result in the student losing their immigration status.
 The student will be required to leave the U.S immediately.
 All students must be registered for a minimum of 12 credits by the end of the Add/Drop deadline for the semester.
-Students attempting less than 12 credits for the semester will be subject to academic probation.
+Students completing less than 12 credits for the semester will be subject to academic probation.

 Authorization to attend on reduced credit load may be granted by exception to policy only as a needed accommodation for students who are registered with Disability Support Services for appropriate documented medical conditions, and/or for legitimate academic reasons.
 While it is typically preferable for a student with a disability to be accommodated through methods such as academic advising and academic adjustments, it may in some circumstances be appropriate for the student to seek the accommodation of requesting a reduced credit load.
 Factors such as inadequate academic preparation, failure to make use of appropriate academic accommodations, poor class attendance, employment, extracurricular activities, or family/personal obligations, are not in themselves acceptable reasons for a reduced credit load.